Nambaryn Enkhbayar: Party split

-Convicted of corruption
+Corruption convictions

 The Independent Authority Against Corruption (IAAC) arrested Enkhbayar at the dawn of 13 April 2012.
 The IAAC stated that it arrested Enkhbayar for questioning in a graft case involving the illegal privatization of a government-owned hotel because he never showed up for questioning.

-Over 1000 members of Mongolian People's Revolutionary Party and Enkhbayar's supporters participated in Mongolian People's Revolutionary Party's organized demonstration demanding Enkhbayar's release on the same day of his arrest.
+Over 1000 members of his party, the MPRP, and Enkhbayar's supporters participated in party's organized demonstration demanding Enkhbayar's release on the same day of his arrest.
 On 4 May 2012, Enkhbayar announced a dry hunger strike demanding his release.
 He lost around 12 kilograms in 16 days.
 Amnesty International issued a statement demanding the Mongolian authority to respect human rights of Enkhbayar compatible to international standards.
-United Nations Secretary-General Ban Ki-moon made a phone call to President Tsakhiagiin Elbegdorj expressing concern over Enkhbayar's health.
+United Nations Secretary-General Ban Ki-moon made a phone call to then-President Tsakhiagiin Elbegdorj expressing concern over Enkhbayar's health.
 Enkhbayar was released on bail on 14 May 2012.
 United States Senator Dianne Feinstein expressed to the U.S.Senate her pleasure for Enkhbayar's release on bail and said "For any democracy, due process and the rule of law are essential."

-On 8 June 2012, the General Elections Committee (GEC) refused to register Enkhbayar as a candidate for the 2012 parliamentary elections in the MPRP party list listed as number one.
-It stated that the official documents sent from the Prosecutor's Office and Sukhbaatar District Court of Ulaanbaatar required the rejection of Enkhbayar's application pending the case.
-However, Enkhbayar and his lawyers argue that the incumbent president, Tsakhiagiin Elbegdorj, who took office in 2009, engineered the corruption case to keep him from running in the coming elections.
+On 8 June 2012, the General Election Commission (GEC) refused to register Enkhbayar as a candidate for the 2012 parliamentary elections in the MPRP party list listed as number one.
+It stated that the official documents sent from the Prosecutor's Office and Sükhbaatar District Court of Ulaanbaatar required the rejection of Enkhbayar's application pending the case.
+However, Enkhbayar and his lawyers argue that the incumbent president, Elbegdorj, who took office in 2009, engineered the corruption case to keep him from running in the coming elections.
 They claim that the court gave them insufficient time to review the prosecutors' evidence and witness statements.
 The election authorities' denial of Enkhbayar's candidacy on 6 June, they say, violates his constitutional right to be considered innocent until proven guilty.
 According to a US-based independent trial observer, the five charges leveled against Enkhbayar seem overblown and unsubstantiated.
 One accuses him of misappropriating TV equipment that was intended for a Buddhist monastery.
 Another alleges that he illegally shipped eight copies of his autobiography to South Korea on a government plane.

-On 2 August 2012, after a three-day trial Sukhbaatar District Court convicted Enkhbayar of corruption and sentenced to seven years of imprisonment, three of which was pardoned and then gave four years prison term and fined with over MNT 1.7 billion for misusing state properties and government power.
-Enkhbayar's sentence was reduced to two and a half year prison term without the fine by the Supreme Court of Mongolia-the highest court in Mongolia.
+On 2 August 2012, after a three-day trial, Sukhbaatar District Court convicted Enkhbayar of corruption and sentenced to seven years of imprisonment, three of which was pardoned and then gave four years prison term and fined with over MNT 1.7 billion for misusing state properties and government power.
+Enkhbayar's sentence was reduced to two and a half year prison term without the fine by the Supreme Court, the highest court in Mongolia.

 On 1 August 2013, President of Mongolia Tsakhiagiin Elbegdorj issued a decree to pardon Enkhbayar thus releasing him from the rest of his jail term effective on the decree date.